nikolmichaelidou/JAVASCRIPT-PROJECT/README.md

 #### Note taking & Planning

 - Obsidian:
 Obsidian Notes is an interesting productivity application.
 It is a Markdown-based system that incorporates tags, plugins and backlinks to create a compelling to use system.
+Great tool for note-taking and planning out projects.